rethinkdb/rethinkdb/mk/README.md

 Web assets
 ----------

-* `make web-assets`: Build only the web assets.

-* The web assets are compiled into the executable.
+* These are generated in a separate repository, named "rethinkdb-old-admin", and the generated file is placed in src/gen/web_assets.cc and committed.
+Instructions are in that repository.
+The web assets are compiled into the executable.
 To speed up development time and avoid rebuilding the executable, the `--web-static-directory` option can be used.
 For example:
-  `build/release/rethinkdb --web-static-directory build/web_assets`
+  `build/release/rethinkdb --web-static-directory ~/rethinkdb-old-admin/build/web_assets`

 Drivers
 -------

-* `make ruby-driver`: Build the Ruby driver

-* `make python-driver`: Build the Python driver.

-* `make js-driver`: Build the JavaScript driver.

-* `make drivers`: Build all the drivers.
+* Drivers have been removed from this repository.

 Test
 ---

+* These instructions are probably non-working -- you need to supply a driver.

 * `make unit`: Build and run the unit tests.